 From 5G to IoT

 5G New Radio (NR) networks represent the next milestone in mobile communications.
 They will target more traffic, increased capacity, and reduced latency and energy consumption via massive multiple-in-multiple-out (MIMO) and beam-forming antenna arrays, millimeter-wave (mmWave) spectrum use, and carrier aggregation (CA).
 5G networks will usher in new connections to internet-of-things (IoT) networks, autonomous driving, broadband-fixed wireless, and faster video downloading.
-NI AWR software helps engineers develop these technologies that make advancement possible.
+AWR software helps engineers develop these technologies that make advancement possible.

 Address the challenges of designing components and systems employing new bands, wider bandwidths, and new beam-forming technology with state-of-the-art simulation software.

 Adapt to future requirements with a design software platform that is continually being updated in support of the latest communications standards and practices.

 Perform virtual prototyping of next-generation wireless systems, from the next 802.11 revision to 5G, with versatile intelligent models that save critical product development time.

 AWR software supports Third Generation Partnership Project (3GPP) Release 15 specifications, enabling designers to fully characterize and verify 5G NR design performance and accelerate physical layer 1 (PHY1) development, specifically integrating waveform generation and analysis with simulation.
 The software supports variable numerology, uplink/downlink measurements, CA, channel coding, MIMO/phased array beam-steering antenna system design, channels, and multi-antenna transmission to fully characterized end-to-end communication systems.